 - Lentils

-The evidence on choosing higher fibre lower glycemic index carbohydrates is definitely stronger, and for most people, this is way more sustainable.
+The evidence on the best diet for PCOS suggests that choosing higher fibre lower glycemic index carbohydrates is way more sustainable.
 So the recommendation is that you can still enjoy carbs and a variety of carbs, you’ll just want to select those that have more fibre so you don’t see the same insulin spike.
 You’ll also want to pair those carbs with lean protein, and healthy fats to help stabilize those blood sugars further.

-Finally, even though its tempting given the diet culture we live in, you actually want to make sure you’re eating enough and eating regularly.
-I’m going to chat more about this with Julie when I patch her in, but in short, when we let ourselves get too hungry, our blood sugars plummet, we get ravenous, and then we see a massive spike when we do finally eat.
-Restricting also sends us into a binge and restrict cycle which results in can perpetuate metabolic dysfunction.
+Finally, even though its tempting given the diet culture we live in, the best diet for PCOS is one that ensures you are eating enough and eating regularly.
+When we let ourselves get too hungry, our blood sugars plummet, we get ravenous, and then we see a massive spike when we do finally eat.
+Restricting also sends us into a binge and restrict cycle which can perpetuate metabolic dysfunction.

 PCOS Supplement and Herb Recommendations

-There are a ton of supplements and herbs that claim to eradicate PCOS symptoms, but we really only have solid evidence to support a few.
+In addition to the best diet for PCOS, there are also a ton of supplements and herbs that claim to eradicate PCOS symptoms, but we really only have solid evidence to support a few.

 Inositol

-Inositol is really number one.
-Inositol is a small molecule that is structurally similar to glucose and is naturally found in foods like whole grains and citrus fruits. one 2016 systematic review found that the supplementation of inositol improved hormonal and reproductive disturbances in PCOS. another 2017 meta-analysis found that inositol improved the metabolic profile of women with PCOS and reduced some of the high levels of androgen hormones that cause a lot of the symptoms and problems.
+Inositol is a small molecule that is structurally similar to glucose and is naturally found in foods like whole grains and citrus fruits.
+One 2016 systematic review found that the supplementation of inositol improved hormonal and reproductive disturbances in PCOS.
+Another 2017 meta-analysis found that inositol improved the metabolic profile of women with PCOS and reduced some of the high levels of androgen hormones that cause a lot of the symptoms and problems.
 Finally, the evidence also suggests that it may improve pregnancy outcomes for women with PCOs undergoing IVF.

 Omega 3